radcamp/radcamp.github.io/Brisbane2025/PCA_API.md

 (user-defined) populations (`imap`).
 * `kmeans`: Randomly sample genotypes based on the frequency of alleles in (kmeans cluster-generated) populations.
-* 'random': This is less an imputation method than an attempt to reduce the bias of assigning all missing data to the ancestral state.
+* `random`: This is less an imputation method than an attempt to reduce the bias of assigning all missing data to the ancestral state.
 Instead missing data are randomly assigned to ancestral or derived states.
 * `None` (default): All missing values are imputed with zeros (ancestral allele).